 Offered CLAIM30.
 Default value is zero MW.

-Demand Response Resource Ramp Rates for the associated MW range.Major Modeling Assumptions
+Demand Response Resource Ramp Rates for the associated MW range.

+Valid Day-Ahead Ancillary Services Offers for Generators, DARDs, and Demand Response Resources shall include the following inputs:

+One of the following valid offers from above: (1) Supply Offer for a Generator Asset, (4) Demand Bids for Storage DARDs, or (5) Demand Reduction Offer for Demand Response Resources.

+Blocks (quantity and price for Day-Ahead Ten-Minute Spinning Reserve, Day-Ahead Ten-Minute Non-Spinning Reserve, Day-Ahead Thirty-Minute Operating Reserve, and Day-Ahead Energy Imbalance Reserve (if applicable)) for each hour of the Operating Day.

+Major Modeling Assumptions

-External Transactions, Supply Offers, Increment Offers, Decrement Bids, Demand Bids, and Demand Reduction Offers are modeled in the Day-Ahead Energy Market.
-Up-to Congestion External Transactions are not modeled in the Day-Ahead Energy Market commitment, but are handled in the Day-Ahead Energy Market dispatch.
-The ISO does not commit additional Generator Assets or Demand Response Resources in the Day-Ahead Energy Market to support Up-to Congestion External Transaction sales and does not reduce Generator Asset or Demand Response Resource commitment in the Day-Ahead Energy Market to account for Up-to Congestion External Transaction purchases.
+External Transactions, Supply Offers, Increment Offers, Decrement Bids, Demand Bids, Demand Reduction Offers, and Day-Ahead Ancillary Services Offers are modeled in the Day-Ahead Market.
+Up-to Congestion External Transactions are not modeled in the Day-Ahead Market commitment, but are handled in the Day-Ahead Market dispatch.
+The ISO does not commit additional Generator Assets or Demand Response Resources in the Day-Ahead Market to support Up-to Congestion External Transaction sales and does not reduce Generator Asset or Demand Response Resource commitment in the Day-Ahead Market to account for Up-to Congestion External Transaction purchases.